BEHRConsulting/meraki-info/initial-prompts.md

 Use production authentication methods and libraries for Meraki, such as OAuth2, to ensure secure access to the Meraki account.

 If the command route-tables is provided, output route tables.
-Default filename is in the form of RouteTables-<org>-<network>-<RFC3339 date time>.txt.
 Routing information can be located on the security appliances, switches and switch stacks.

 If the command licenses is provided, output license information.
-Default filename is in the form of Licenses-<org>-<network>-<RFC3339 date time>.txt

 If the command down is provided, output all devices are are down.
-Default filename is in the form of Down-<org>-<network>-<RFC3339 date time>.txt

-If the command alerting is provided, output all devices in the specified network, or --all networks that are alerting.
-Default filename is in the form of Alerting-<org>-<network>-<RFC3339 date time>.txt
+If the command alerting is provided, output all alerting devices.

 If the command access is provided print a nice text output listing the organizations and networks available for the --apikey.
 Allow filtering by --org parameter

 One of the commands is required, if not provided, display usage

+In usage, show commands in alpha order.

 If the option --org is provided use this as the organization.
 Can also be set with env variable MERAKI_ORG.
 Allow organization to be specified by name or id.
 This is not case sensitive